Manuel Antonio is one of Costa Rica’s most popular national parks, but it’s also a cute little beach town, which people often forget to mention.

 You can spend days there without running out of things to do.
 There’s visiting waterfalls and exploring nearby towns such as Jaco and Uvita.
 Or something completely different like joining a tour and learning how chocolate is made.

-Manuel Antonio National Park is most people’s sole reason for visiting Manuel Antonio as it is one of the most popular in the whole of Costa Rica.
+Manuel Antonio National Park is most people’s sole reason for visiting Manuel Antonio because it is one of the most popular in the whole of Costa Rica.

 In 1972, the people of Costa Rica decided to preserve the 683 hectares of some of the most beautiful and bio-diverse areas in the world.
 Hence Manuel Antonio National Park came into existence.